-1.1 Introduction
+1.2 Introduction

 - Measurement error

 - Measurement models

 - Uncertain Numbers

 - Uncertain real numbers

-- Example: an electrical circuit
+- \ Example: an electrical circuit

-- Example: height of a flag pole
+- \ Example: height of a flag pole

 - Uncertain complex numbers

-- Example: AC electric circuit
+- \ Example: AC electric circuit

 - Uncertain Number Attributes

 - Uncertain numbers and measurement errors

-The GUM Tree calculator (GTC) is a data processing tool that uses uncertain numbers to represent measured quantities, and automates the evaluation of uncertainty when derived quantities are calculated from measured data.
+The GUM Tree calculator (GTC) is a data processing tool that uses uncertain numbers to represent measured quantities.
+GTC automates evaluation of uncertainty in derived quantities when they are calculated from measured data.

-1.1.1 Measurement error
+1.2.1 Measurement error

-A measurement obtains information about a quantity; but the quantity itself (the measurand) is never determined exactly, it can only be estimated.
+A measurement obtains information about a quantity, but the quantity itself (the measurand) is never determined exactly.
 There is always some measurement error involved.
-Writing this as an equation, where the unknown measurand is Y and the measurement result is y, we have where E_y represents the measurement error.
-So, the measurement result, y, is not quite what is wanted; it only provides an approximate value for Y.
+This can be expressed as an equation, where the unknown measurand is Y and the measurement result is y, we have where $E_y$ is the measurement error.
+So, the result, y, is only an approximate value for the quantity of interest Y.

-$$y = Y + E_y \; ,$$
+$$y = Y + E_u$$ ,

 This is how 'uncertainty' arises.
-After any measurement, we are faced with uncertainty about what will happen if we take the measured value y and use it instead of the (unknown) value of the measurand, Y.
+After any measurement, we are faced with uncertainty about what will happen if we take the measured value y and use it for the (unknown) value Y.

 For example, suppose the speed of a car is measured by a law enforcement officer.
-The measurement is made to decide whether, in fact, a car was travelling faster than the legal limit.
-However, this simple fact cannot be determined perfectly, because the actual speed Y remains unknown.
-It is possible that the measured value y will indicate that the car was speeding when in fact it was not, or that it was not speeding when in fact it was.
-The difficulty in making the correct decision is inevitable.
-So, in practice, a decision rule must be used that takes account of the measurement uncertainty.
+The officer needs to decide whether, in fact, a car was travelling faster than the legal limit but this simple fact cannot be determined, because the actual speed Y remains unknown.
+The measured value y might indicate that the car was speeding when in fact it was not, or that it was not speeding when in fact it was.
+In practice, a decision rule that takes account of the measurement uncertainty must be used.
 In this example, the rule will probably err on the side of caution (a few speeding drivers will escape rather than unfairly accusing good drivers of speeding).

-Like the measurand, the measurement error E_y is not known.
-At best its behaviour can be described in statistical terms.
-This leads to more technical uses of the word 'uncertainty'.
-For instance, the term 'standard uncertainty' refers to the standard deviation of a distribution associated with an unpredictable quantity.
+Like the measurand, the measurement error $E_y$ will never be known.
+At best, its behaviour can be described in statistical terms.
+This leads to technical meanings of the word 'uncertainty'.
+For instance, the term 'standard uncertainty' refers to the standard deviation of a statistical distribution associated with an unpredictable quantity.